-Monetary Policy Committee (MPC): Government Body that sets the Bank Rate.
-Its primary target is to keep inflation within 1% of a central target of 2%.
+Monetary Policy Committee (MPC): A committee of the Bank of England, which meets to decide the Bank Rate.
+Its primary target is to keep CPI inflation within 1% of a central target of 2%.
 Its secondary target is to support the Government in maintaining high and stable levels of growth and employment.